JetBrains/adt-tools-base/layoutlib_api/README.txt

   This is true for all the classes under com.android.ide.common.rendering.api and com.android.layoutlib.api although the latter is obsolete and should not be changed at all.

-- Updated version of layoutlib_api should be copied to the current in-dev branch of prebuilt/common/layoutlib_api/layoutlib_api-prebuilt.jar The PREBUILT file in the same folder must be updated as well to reflect how to rebuild this prebuilt jar file.
+- Updated version of layoutlib-api should be copied to the current in-dev branch of prebuilt/common/layoutlib_api/layoutlib-api-prebuilt.jar The PREBUILT file in the same folder must be updated as well to reflect how to rebuild this prebuilt jar file.